Servideska/HPC/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations), many groups are also using it for research on non-biological systems, e.g., polymers.
-For documentations see [Gromacs homepage](https://www.gromacs.org/).
+For documentations see [GROMACS homepage](https://www.gromacs.org/).

 GROMACSS is available as [modules](modules.md).
 Available packages can be listed and loaded with the following commands: